vivek-bombatkar/ELK-Stack/README.md

 # ELK-Stack
 ## 1. Theory
 The ELK Stack is a collection of three open-source products — Elasticsearch, Logstash, and Kibana — from Elastic.

 E. Elasticsearch is a NoSQL database that is based on the Lucene search engine.

 L. Logstash is a log pipeline tool that accepts inputs from various sources, executes different transformations, and exports the data to various targets.

-K Kibana is a visualization layer that works on top of Elasticsearch.
+K. Kibana is a visualization layer that works on top of Elasticsearch.

 Elastic search concept
 Elasticsearch stores data as document / JSON (like rows in RDBMS)